Skip to content

 Supported types

-At the moment, not all types can be used in a Pret proxy state.
+At the moment, not all types can be used in a Pret store.
 We focus on supporting the most common container types, such as lists and dictionaries, in addition to the basic types (int, float, str, bool, None).

-Now that we have a state object, we can use it in our components.
-To let Pret know that a component should re-render when a part of the state changes, we use the use_tracked hook, which returns a snapshot of the state.
+Now that we have a store object, we can use it in our components.
+To let Pret know that a component should re-render when a part of the state changes, we use the use_store_snapshot hook, which returns a snapshot of the state.
 This hook tracks access made on the state, and if a mutation on a part of the state that was accessed is detected :

 • the component will re-render